Mid and South Essex Healthcare Libraries

 Most books may be borrowed for four weeks, and will automatically be renewed three times (where applicable), provided that they have not been requested by anyone else.

 Books can be returned to the library or left in the drop boxes available at each site.

 Books can be issued and returned using the self-service machine in the library - this is available 24/7.

-Log in to the ELMS catalogue with your user ID and PIN - please request this from the Library if you do not have one.
+To request a book, please first check the Library catalogue.
+Log in with your user ID and PIN - please request this from the Library if you do not have one.

 In some cases there will be a charge for book requests - you will be notified if this applies.

 Health and Wellbeing - our libraries have a collection of self-help books on common conditions, such as anxiety, depression and chronic pain.
 The titles have been selected in consultation with the Occupational Health team.